"You count the Medals, one, two, and three! Life goes on, anything goes, coming up OOO!"

 Mood Whiplash: #19 features very comedic elements like the evolving Butt Monkey status of Dr. Maki and Goto's new job, but ends on a very serious note with Date thrown off a skyscraper and OOO losing all medals save one.

 Ankh's initial impressions give this vibe, hailing from the antagonists' group/species and giving the hero the means to oppose them.
 Then comes #2... and the impression flies out of the window.
 Let alone having a good heart, he's shown to be no less of a bastard than the other Greeed; even around the same level as Uva and Kazari, and that's saying something.
-If not because of his incomplete awakening and several factors hindering his plans, he'd have gotten on with his usual business, either alone or with the others. *
+If not because of his incomplete awakening and several factors hindering his plans, he'd have gotten on with his usual business, either alone or with the others. note For the sake of information, though, Kobayashi tends to go bait-and-switch on character impressions.
+Pretty often.

 He ultimately plays this straight, as not only has he picked up some human traits, he's come to the realization that the Greeed are wasting their time trying to become complete and is pretty much fed up being a Greeed in general.